Tech with Tyler

 Several scanners are checking GitHub and others regularly for credentials.
 While Amazon and other "good" vendors or users might alert you after discovering your leaked credentials, plenty of users with malicious intent are harvesting your credentials.

-It's important to scan your code with tools like git-secrets before committing.
+It's important to scan your code with tools like before committing.
 Git-secrets in particular will hook into commits and ultimately prevent the commit from occuring if credentials are discovered.

-Amazon provides guidance on what to do when AWS credentials get exposed.
+on what to do when AWS credentials get exposed.